 2006 Decision by Rémy Cointreau to resume full control over its distribution by March 2009

-2008 Year of transition towards the exit of Maxxium Establishment of a new direct distribution organisation
+2008 Year of transition towards exiting Maxxium and the establishment of a new direct distribution organisation

 2009 30 March: Rémy Cointreau exits the Maxxium distribution joint venture